 Mediate BC is committed to recruiting a diverse workforce that represents the peoples and communities that we serve across British Columbia.
 We encourage applicants from diverse backgrounds, including Black, Indigenous, and People of Colour applicants, all genders, nationalities, and persons with disabilities.
 By embracing diversity, we gain strength through our people and our perspectives.

-Preference for this position may be given to Indigenous candidates in accordance with Section 41 of the BC Human Rights Code.
+Preference for this position may be given to women, gender-diverse individuals and/or individuals who identify as 2SLGBTQQIA+ in accordance with Section 41 of the BC Human Rights Code.

-Interested candidates please send a resume and cover letter to Sharon Sutherland with the subject line “Indigenous Initiatives Lead” by October 24, 2022.
+Interested candidates please send a resume and cover letter to Sharon Sutherland with the subject line “IR Lead” not later than February 10, 2025.
+Applications will be reviewed on a rolling basis and this position may be filled before the closing date.

 Mediate BC serves communities across the lands of many Indigenous peoples, unceded, unsurrendered, and treaty.
 We are committed to advancing Indigenous sovereignty, inherent rights and self-determination.
 In order to do this, we commit to deepening our understanding of the histories and cultures of Indigenous peoples and the ongoing effects of colonization.
 Further, we commit to developing meaningful dialogue and relationships founded on respect.